groundy

 Model selection.
 Under PRUs, choosing between Opus 4.7 (7.5x) and Sonnet 4.6 (1x) was a fixed cost tradeoff.
 Under token-metered billing, that tradeoff becomes continuous and depends on actual input/output size per request.

 Code review on private repos.
-Teams that added automated Copilot code review without tracking Actions-minute consumption should audit expected PR volume before June.
+Teams that added automated Copilot code review without tracking Actions-minute consumption should audit expected PR volume now that the dual charge is active.

 Annual subscription dates.
 Subscribers renewing after June 1 face higher multipliers before their plan expires.
 Those close to renewal should decide whether to convert early for prorated credits or accept the Free tier drop.